lucee/lucee-docs/docs/04.guides/05.working-with-source/03.java-using-lucee-in-java/page.md

 <cfoutput>The Tick Count set from Java was: #Application.javaTime#</cfoutput>
 ```

-in the same way you can get a reference to other objects in the different scopes.  for example, if in onApplicationStart() (of  Application.cfc) your Lucee code creates somewhere a component and sets a reference to it in Application.myCfc
+in the same way you can get a reference to other objects in the different scopes.
+For example, if in onApplicationStart() (of Application.cfc) your Lucee code creates somewhere a component and sets a reference to it in Application.myCfc

 ```lucee
 <cffunction name="onApplicationStart">